KelvinPompey-40718390/sem-project-group6/use-cases/use-case-19.md

-# USE CASE: #27
+# USE CASE: 19 Generate a report to show all the capital cities in a regione organised by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context
-A user queries the system to generate a report to show the population of a continent.
+As a user I want to view all the capital cities in a region organised by largest population to smallest.
 ### Scope

 Organization.